 - Distributor statement: If the name and address are not those of the manufacturer, the label must say “Manufactured for…” or “Distributed by…” [21 CFR 701.12].

 - Material facts: Failure to reveal material facts is one form of misleading labeling and therefore makes a product misbranded [21 CFR 1.21].
-An example is directions for safe use if a cosmetic product has the potential to be misused.
+For example, directions for safe use if a product has the potential to be misused.

 - Warning and caution statements: These must be prominent and conspicuous.
 The FD&C Act and related regulations specify warning and caution statements related to specific products [21 CFR part 700].
-In addition, cosmetics that may be hazardous to consumers must bear appropriate label warnings [21 CFR 740.1].
-Flammable cosmetics such as aerosols are an example of products that require specific warnings.
+In addition, cosmetics and personal care products that may be hazardous to consumers must bear appropriate label warnings [21 CFR 740.1].
+Flammable cosmetics, such as aerosols, are an example of products that require specific warnings.

-- Ingredients: If a cosmetic product is sold on a retail basis to consumers, even if it is labeled "For professional use only" or words to that effect, the ingredients must appear on an information panel, in descending order of predominance.
+- Ingredients: If a product is sold on a retail basis to consumers (even if it is labeled “For professional use only,” or words to that effect), the ingredients must appear on an information panel, in descending order of predominance.
 [21 CFR 701.3].
-If the product is also an over-the-counter (OTC) drug, its labeling must comply with the FDA regulations for both OTC drug and cosmetic ingredient labeling.
+If the product is also an over-the-counter (OTC) drug, such as sunscreens, its labeling must comply with FDA regulations for both OTC drugs and cosmetics and personal care product labeling.